Client complaints procedure

 Our aim is to provide you with the best service at all times.
 However, if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.

 Please note that chambers will only consider complaints that are raised within six months of the act or omission complained of.

 Complaints made by telephone

-If you would like to make your complaint by telephone, then please telephone either the barrister concerned or the Chambers' Director, Briget Harrison.
-If the complaint is about a member of staff, please telephone the Chambers Director, Briget Harrison.
-If the complaint is about the Chambers' Director, telephone the Joint Head of Chambers, Roger Wyand QC.
+If you would like to make your complaint by telephone, then please telephone either the barrister concerned or the Chambers’ Director, Ian Bowie.
+If the complaint is about a member of staff, please telephone the Chambers Director, Ian Bowie.
+If the complaint is about the Chambers’ Director, telephone the Head of Chambers, Nicholas Caddick QC.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 They will discuss your concerns with you and will try to resolve them.
 If the matter is resolved, s/he will record the outcome, check you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing for your own records.

 If your complaint is not satisfactorily resolved on the telephone, you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 If you choose to complain in writing, please give the following details: your name, and address, which member(s) of chambers or of staff you are complaining about, the date of the complaint, the detail of your complaint and what you would like done about it.
 Please address your letter to Nicholas Caddick QC, Head of Chambers, 5 New Square, Lincoln’s Inn, London WC2A 3RJ.